-Humanity, measured by the number of cognitive neurons in our cerebral cortex as the most intelligent animal ever lived on our planet, has yet to deploy its intelligence to improve the evolution of human excellence and well-being fundamentally.
+Humanity, measured by the number of cognitive neurons in our cerebral cortex as the most intelligent animal ever lived on our planet, has yet to fundamentally deploy its intelligence to improve the evolution of human excellence and well-being.

 Nature’s first-principles dictate how not infinite growth inferred by sustainability, but the strength of renewal is paramount to the longevity of evolution.
 Regenerative wellness, mentally and physically, not the bandaid to a lack of health from laissez-faire self-care, is the key criterion by which nature rules evolutionary merit.

 For thousands of years, humanity has deployed pecunia, money, as the currency of trust in products and services rendered.
-The vast amount of those products and services are designed to serve the folly of short-term human wants rather than the integrity of long-term human needs.
-Humanity created its own version of a meritocracy completely incompatible with how nature establishes merit, implicitly losing trust in any current currency of human merit.
+Those products and services are designed to serve the folly of short-term human wants rather than the integrity of long-term human needs.
+Humanity created its version of a meritocracy completely incompatible with how nature establishes merit, implicitly losing trust in any current currency of human merit.

-We then distinguish the haves from the have-nots, the successful from the unsuccessful people based on how they serve human wants rather than serve human needs.
+We then distinguish the haves from the have-nots and the successful from the unsuccessful people based on how they serve human wants rather than human needs.
 We cherish the evolutionary false positives and make life very hard for the false negatives.

 The solipsism of humanity and the use of intelligence to serve each other rather than serve our dynamic equilibrium with nature cause an accelerated anthropogenic cascade.
 For the sake of the longevity of the human species and our offspring, we must adopt nature’s first principles to -for the first time- implement a theory of humanity compatible with nature.